pqy000/SemiTimeSeries/README.md

 * `--label_ratio`
     * The option is used to limit the proportion of labeled data.
 * `--Saliency`
-    * The option is to indicate whehter the use the series saliency module in the MeanTeacher training.
+    * The option is to indicate whether using series saliency module in the MeanTeacher.
 * Other parameters are some detailed parameters.

 ### Directory